-The sidewalls and roof of your Airstream Land Yacht motorhome are laminated fiberglass.
-This means they aren't painted so small mars and scratches can be polished out.
-We recommend this be done professionally since excessive polishing can remove all the laminate.
+The sidewalls and roof of your Airstream Land Yacht motorhome are laminated fiberglass with a gel coat exterior finish.
+No paint means the small mars and scratches can be polished out or repaired using gel coat.
+We recommend this be done professionally since excessive polishing can remove the gel coat.

 There is no magic to caring for your motorhome.
+The finish is the same as non-painted fiberglass boats.
 As a general rule of thumb, we recommend the motorhome be washed about every four weeks and waxed in the spring and fall.
 To make sure your new unit is always protected, you should wax it immediately or have your dealer wax it just prior to delivery.
 In industrial areas cleaning and waxing should be done on a more frequent schedule.